 1. How does Nevada’s Board of Dental Examiners work?

-The Nevada State Board of Dental Examiners grants licenses to dentists and dental hygienists so they may practice in-state.
-The Board is also responsible for investigating alleged misconduct by licensees and imposing discipline.
+The Nevada State Board of Dental Examiners grants licenses to dentists and dental hygienists to practice in-state.
+The Board is also responsible for investigating alleged misconduct by licensees and imposing professional discipline.

 - 6 dentists,